skmin-lab/unixmd/docs/source/objects/mm/prog_tinker.rst

 - **key_file** *(string)* - Default: *'./tinker.key'*

   Initial 'tinker.key' file used in the calculations.
 The keywords of the Tinker program except **embedding**, **vdw**, and the periodicity can be included in this file.
   For example, if you want to add some constraints to the systems, then the related keywords can be added to the 'tinker.key' file.

 \

 - **mm_path** *(string)* - Default: *'./'*

   Path for Tinker binary.
-In our interfacing scripts, the testgrad (or testgrad.x) binary is used to calculate the energies and forces in MM level.
+In our interfacing scripts, the executable file, 'testgrad' (or 'testgrad.x') is used to calculate the energies and forces in MM level.

 \

 - **nthreads** *(integer)* - Default: *1*

   Number of threads in the calculation.
 To use this option, you must check that your binarys of the Tinker program supports OpenMP parallelization.

 \